Cutch State

-Cutch, also spelled Kutch or Kachchh and also historically known as the Kingdom of Kutch, was a kingdom in the Kutch region from 1147 to 1819 and a princely state under British rule from 1819 to 1947.
+Cutch State, also spelled Kutch or Kachchh and also historically known as the Kingdom of Kutch, was a kingdom in the Kutch region from 1147 to 1819 and a princely state under British rule from 1819 to 1947.
 Its territories covered the present day Kutch region of Gujarat north of the Gulf of Kutch.
 Bordered by Sindh in the north, Cutch State was one of the few princely states with a coastline.

 The state had an area of 7616 sqmi and a population estimated at 488,022 in 1901.
 During the British Raj, the state was part of the Cutch Agency and later the Western India States Agency within the Bombay Presidency.

 The rulers maintained an army of 354 cavalry, 1,412 infantry and 164 guns.

-Cutch's flag was a red rectangle with images of a white elephant and Bhujia Fort in the centre and the word BHOOJ inscribed above the fort in white.
-The motto: Courage and Confidence was written below in a white ribbon.